 In the village we pulled into Scott’s Bar and Grocery for a very welcome pint of Guinness and a sandwich.
 There was a lot of Liverpool FC paraphernalia decorating the walls of the bar and it turned out that the landlord was a big fan.
 He told us he was going to Kiev via Instanbul to watch the Champions League final even though he didn’t have a ticket for the game but had every confidence he would be able to buy a ticket on the black market once he arrived in the city.
 Life is much less complicated if you’re a fan of Blackburn Rovers ……..

 Aughagower is dominated by a striking , well preserved 10th Century round tower.
 Just over the road from the tower is the Leaba Phadraig ( Patrick’s Bed ), where St. Patrick is reputed to have slept before he made his journey across the fields to Croagh Patrick.
 Pilgrims performed stations between the bed and the nearby holy well, Tobair na nDeachan ( The Well of The Deacons ).
-Near to the church is Dabach Phadraig, St. Patrick’s Vat, where he is reputed to have baptised Aughagower’s first Christians.
+Near to the church is Dabach Phadraig, St. Patrick’s Vat, where he is said to have baptised Aughagower’s first Christians.

 A few kilometres past Aughagower we arrived at the site of the remarkable Boheh Stone , one of the finest examples of neolithic rock art in Ireland and Britain.
 The stone is situated just off the route down a narrow side road and , at first glance , just looks like a clump of stones hidden away behind a derelict house.
 It is covered in cup and ring marks , thought to have been carved around 3,800 BC.
 A connection between the stone, the mountain and the setting sun was first noticed in 1991 by Gerry Bracken , a local historian.
 He discovered that on two dates in the year , April 18th and August 24th , the sun sets on the peak of Croagh Patrick and then appears to ” roll ” down it’s Northern slope when viewed from the Boheh Stone.
 It is thought that the dates signify the beginning and end of the growing season.
 August is also the month of Lughnasa, the Celtic harvest festival.
 Lughnasa was Christianized, along with many other Celtic traditions and festivals, and the modern day equivalent is the annual pilgrimage to the top of Croagh Patrick on the last Sunday of July every year.